Amelia Island Water Sports

-Nothing beats a few hours on the water with the sails full of the fresh ocean breeze.
+Nothing beats being on the water with the sails full of the fresh ocean breeze.
 There are plenty of sights to see along the way!
-Sail past historic Fort Clinch Park and Cumberland Island on your way to the open ocean.
+Sail past historic Fort Clinch Park and Cumberland Island on your way out to the open ocean.
 Captain Tony of Windward Sailing is a wonderful guide and one of our top recommendations if you’re interested in sailing tours.
-You can provide 3-hour tours, full-day tours, or anything in between.
-Lodging at The Addison on Amelia Island can also be coordinated with Windward’s sailing school schedules.
+You can provide 3-hour tours, full-day tours, or anything in between!
 Your innkeepers can make all the arrangements for a great day out on the water.

-Catamaran sailing with Miss Connies’ Misadventures (904-479-8522) along the First Coast and Amelia River invites you to walk the deck, roll on the trampoline, or simply stretch out and soak up the sun.
-Her large cockpit and canvas Bimini top assure a comfortable sailing adventure for up to 8 guests.
+Enjoy catamaran sailing with Miss Connies’ Misadventures along the First Coast and Amelia River.
+You’re invited to walk the deck, roll on the trampoline, or simply stretch out and soak up the sun.
+Her large cockpit and canvas Bimini top assure a comfortable sailing adventure for up to eight guests.
 Whether it’s a day sail or sunset cruise, Miss Connie is a must for your water adventure while visiting Fernandina Beach!

 Kayaking, Paddleboarding, Private Boat Tours

-Whether you are a novice or experienced kayaker/paddleboarder, Amelia Adventures has the tour for you!
-Enjoy a lazy kayak in the calm blackwater of Lofton Creek, experience a true tidal marsh, and view the Amelia Island lighthouse while paddling Egan’s Creek, or cross the channel to visit Cumberland Island, home to the ruins of the Carnegie Mansion, Dungeness, and wild horses.
-Oceanfront or protected marshlands provide an up-close paddleboard venue for sighting dolphins, sea turtles, and a multitude of shorebirds.
+Whether you’re a novice or experienced kayaker and paddleboarder, Amelia Adventures has the tour for you!
+Enjoy a lazy kayak in the calm blackwater of Lofton Creek, experience a true tidal marsh, and view the Amelia Island lighthouse while paddling Egan’s Creek.
+Or, cross the channel to visit Cumberland Island, home to the ruins of the Carnegie Mansion, Dungeness, and wild horses.
+The oceanfront and protected marshlands provide an up-close paddleboard venue for spotting dolphins, sea turtles, and a multitude of shorebirds.
 Interested in a private boat tour?
-Amelia Adventures offer customized tours for up to 6 people to destinations such as Cumberland Island, Jekyll Island, and Kingsley Plantation.
+Amelia Adventures offers customized tours for up to six people to destinations such as Cumberland Island, Jekyll Island, and Kingsley Plantation.

-Kayak Amelia (904-251-0016) guided tours are planned to go with the current and begin with a short instruction on land.
-You will then paddle to a sandbar for a snack and swim in warm weather.
-Then paddle to the take out location.
-Along the way, the guides describe the salt marsh ecosystem, critters, and local history.
+Ride the current with Kayak Amelia!
+These guided tours begin with a short instruction on land, followed by paddling out to a sandbar for a quick snack and swim.
+Along the way, the guides educate fellow paddlers on the salt marsh ecosystem, critters, and local history.
 Kayak Amelia also offers guided Segway tours through the Fort George ecosystem to Kingsley Plantation.

-The full range of fishing charters that are available can be found on Amelia Anglers.
-Fishing charters will set you up with all required fishing licenses, bait, and tackle.
-If you want to go off on your own and explore the fishing opportunities offered by the local piers and jetties then Amelia Anglers is the shop for you.
-Located right downtown, just a short walk from the Addison, Amelia Anglers can provide licenses, bait, and lures.
+Find the full range of fishing charters available on Amelia Anglers.
+Fishing charters will provide you with all required fishing licenses, bait, and tackle.
+If you want to do a bit of solo exploring to find the fishing opportunities offered by the local piers and jetties, then Amelia Anglers is the shop for you.
+Located right downtown, Amelia Anglers can provide licenses, bait, and lures.
 They even rent rods and reels!
 You’ll be in excellent hands.

 Contact us and take advantage of our concierge services to help you plan a memorable Amelia Island water sports experience.